Meets: Fourth Wednesday, 7:00 pm

 The Human Relations Commission:

-It is the policy of Doylestown Borough to foster the employment of individuals in accordance with their fullest capacities as well as to afford equal opportunities for employment, housing, and the use of public accommodations within Doylestown Borough.
+Doylestown Borough's policy is to foster the employment of individuals in accordance with their fullest capacities and to afford equal opportunities for employment, housing, and the use of public accommodations within the Borough.

-The Human Relations Commission advocates for and takes positive action toward eliminating discrimination and unlawful harassment and fostering greater understanding, inclusion and justice for those who live, work, study, worship, travel and play in the Borough of Doylestown.
+The Human Relations Commission advocates for and takes positive action toward eliminating discrimination and unlawful harassment, fostering greater understanding, inclusion, and justice for those who live, work, study, worship, travel, and play in the Borough of Doylestown.

 Background:

-The Human Relations Commission was established by Doylestown Borough Council in 2010, pursuant to an ordinance based upon the Pennsylvania Human Relations Act.
+The Human Relations Commission was established by the Doylestown Borough Council in 2010 under an ordinance based on the Pennsylvania Human Relations Act.
 The Doylestown Borough ordinance extends protection from illegal discriminatory acts to include those based on actual or perceived sexual orientation, gender identity and expression, genetic information, and marital status.
 At that time, Doylestown became the 17th jurisdiction in Pennsylvania to extend these civil rights protections.
 Since then, more Pennsylvania jurisdictions have passed similar measures.

-It is the hope of the Commission that it never has to hear a complaint of illegal discrimination in the Borough of Doylestown; however, the Commission stands ready as a local alternative to the Pennsylvania Human Relations Commission and with additional areas of protection.
+The Commission hopes that it will never have to hear a complaint of illegal discrimination in the Borough of Doylestown; however, the Commission stands ready as a local alternative to the Pennsylvania Human Relations Commission and with additional areas of protection.

-It is the policy of Doylestown Borough, through the ordinance passed and the Human Relations Commission, to ensure that all people who live, work, or visit in Doylestown are treated fairly and equally.
-It is our policy to foster the employment of individuals in accordance with their fullest capacities as well as to afford equal opportunities for employment, housing and the use of public accommodations.
+Doylestown Borough's policy, through the ordinance, passed and the Human Relations Commission is to ensure that all people who live, work, or visit Doylestown are treated fairly and equally.
+We also foster the employment of individuals in accordance with their fullest capacities and afford equal opportunities for employment, housing, and the use of public accommodations.

 Resources: